 "Together with the Sun," Legacy Community Health Clinic

 A mural created for Legacy Community Health Clinic in Gulfton.
 Houston, Texas Work was completed in January 2020.
 The end marked the beginning of the pandemic and with it a year of masks and social distancing.
-This mural was completed in about 3-4 months at Texas State University with the help of artist and friend, Jesse Sifuentes.
-The mural was and accomplishment and became a Houston Business Journal 2020 Landmark Impact Finalist.
+This mural was completed in about 3-4 months at Texas State University with the assistance of artist and friend, Jesse Sifuentes.
+The mural was a feature and became a Houston Business Journal 2020 Landmark Impact Finalist.
 The project was managed by Weingarten Art Group and commissioned by Legacy Community Health Group.
 It consists of sections of cathedral glass mosaic and acrylic enamel paint.

 with Jesse Sifuentes